Chiaroscuro

 Chiaroscuro During the Renaissance

 Chiaroscuro in 15th century Northern Europe became an essential technique for all religious painters following the visions of Saint Bridget of Sweden, who claimed to have seen light being emitted by the Christ-child Jesus.
-In their consequent depictions of the Nativity and other scenes involving the infant Jesus, Renaissance artists such as Hugo van der Goes (d.1482) frequently made this holy light the predominant source of illumination, relying heavily on chiaroscuro in the process.
+In their consequent depictions of the Nativity and other scenes involving the infant Jesus, Renaissance artists such as Hugo van der Goes (1440-82) frequently made this holy light the predominant source of illumination, relying heavily on chiaroscuro in the process.
+Leonardo (Virgin of the Rocks) was another hugely influential pioneer of the technique.
 A compositional approach which was duly extended to the adult Jesus in scenes of the Last Supper by several painters including Tintoretto (1518-94).
 If most religious chiaroscuro during the Renaissance era served to create scenes of serenity and calm, Mannerism painters such as Caravaggio, Paolo Veronese (1528-88), Giovanni Baglione (1566-1643), Georges de La Tour (1593-1652) and others - tended to use it for more dramatic effect after earlier efforts by the likes of Ugo da Carpi (1455-1523).

 Chiaroscuro During the Baroque

-Of all these artists it was Caravaggio who deployed dramatic illumination to its greatest effect with his style of tenebrism - an idiom taken up in the 17th century by Spanish artists like Francisco de Zurbaran (1598-1664) and Jusepe de Ribera (1591-1652), and also by the German-born Rome-based painter Adam Elsheimer (1578-1610), whose nocturnal scenes occupied a mid-ground between pure chiaroscuro and pure tenebrism.
-It was left to the two greatest Northern European painters, the Flemish Peter Paul Rubens and Dutch Rembrandt van Rijn to take chiaroscuro to new heights of dramatic three-dimensionality: Rubens, in works like Descent From the Cross (1608-12, Onze-Lieve-Vrouve-Kerk, Antwerp) and The Consequences of War (1638, Palazzo Pitti); Rembrandt, in paintings like The Anatomy Lecture of Dr Nicolaes Tulip (1632, Mauritshuis), The Sacrifice of Isaac (1635, The Hermitage), The Night Watch (1642, Rijksmusem) and Bathsheba (1654, Louvre).
-Other noted exponents of 17th century Baroque chiaroscuro included the Dutch Realists Gerrit van Honthorst (1592-1656), Gerrit Dou (1613-75), the Flemish painter Jacob Jordaens (1593-1678), and the Bolognese artist Il Guercino (Giovanni Francesco Barbieri) (1591-1666).
+Chiaroscuro became a feature of Spanish Baroque art in the hands of artists like Francisco de Zurbaran (1598-1664) and Naples-based Jusepe de Ribera (1591-1652), while it was also employed by the German-born Rome-based painter Adam Elsheimer (1578-1610), whose nocturnal scenes occupied a mid-ground between pure chiaroscuro and pure tenebrism.
+It was left to the two greatest Northern European painters, Peter Paul Rubens and Rembrandt to take chiaroscuro to new heights of dramatic three-dimensionality: Rubens, in works like Descent From the Cross (1608-12, Onze-Lieve-Vrouve-Kerk, Antwerp) and The Consequences of War (1638, Palazzo Pitti); Rembrandt, in paintings like The Anatomy Lecture of Dr Nicolaes Tulip (1632, Mauritshuis), The Sacrifice of Isaac (1635, The Hermitage), and Bathsheba (1654, Louvre).
+Other notable exponents of 17th century Baroque chiaroscuro included Gerrit van Honthorst (1592-1656) and Gerrit Dou (1613-75) of the Dutch Baroque school, Jacob Jordaens (1593-1678) of the Flemish Baroque, and the Bolognese artist Guercino (Giovanni Francesco Barbieri) (1591-1666).

 Chiaroscuro During the 18th Century and early 19th Century

 The tradition was maintained during the Rococo period by painters like Fragonard (1732-1806) in works such as The Swing (1767, Wallace Collection) and The Bolt (1777, Louvre), and by Watteau (1684-1721) in the leafy backgrounds of his fetes galantes.
-It was also exemplified in The Death of Marat (1793, Museum of Fine Arts Brussels) by the neoclassicist Jacques-Louis David (1748-1825); and in La Grande Odalisque (1814, Louvre) by the classicist Ingres.
-In England, chiaroscuro was relied upon by the Romantic expressionist Fuseli (1741-1825) in Lady MacBeth Sleepwalking (1784, Louvre), and by Joseph Wright of Derby (1734-97) in The Blacksmith's Shop (1771, Derby Art Gallery).
+In England, chiaroscuro was relied upon by the Romantic expressionist Fuseli (1741-1825) in Lady MacBeth Sleepwalking (1784, Louvre), and by Joseph Wright of Derby (1734-97) in An Experiment on a Bird in the Air Pump (1768, National Gallery, London).
 In Spain, Goya used a variety of light and heavy chiaroscuro in works like Christ on the Cross (1780, Prado Museum) century, Nude Maja (1800, Prado), Saturn Devouring His Son (1821, Prado).

-• For information about painting in Ireland, see: Irish Art Encyclopedia.
+• For information about painting, see: Visual Arts Encyclopedia.